tangentsoft/pidp8i/doc/class-simh.md

 it too early, all or part of your input is likely to be lost, so your command won't work.

-> **IMPORTANT**: The `\\.` syntax for specifying the OS/8 `.` command >
+> **IMPORTANT:** The `\\.` syntax for specifying the OS/8 `.` command
   prompt is tricky.
-If you pass just `'.'` here instead, the underlying > regular expression matching engine will match any character as the > prompt, almost certainly breaking your script's state machine.
-If you > then try passing `'\.'`, Python's string parser will take the > backslash as escaping the period and again pass just a single period
-> character to the regex engine, giving the same result.
-You must > specify it exactly as shown above to a) escape the backslash so that
-> Python will send an escaped period to the regex engine.
-Much the same is > true when your script needs to await the common `*` prompt
+If you pass just `'.'` here instead, the underlying regular expression matching engine will match any character as the prompt, almost certainly breaking your script's state machine.
+If you then try passing `'\.'`, Python's string parser will take the backslash as escaping the period and again pass just a single period character to the regex engine, giving the same result.
+You must specify it exactly as shown above to a) escape the backslash so that Python will send an escaped period to the regex engine.
+Much the same is true when your script needs to await the common `*` prompt
-character: > you must pass it as `os8_send_cmd('\\*', 'COMMAND')`.
+  character: you must pass it as `os8_send_cmd('\\*', 'COMMAND')`.

 Second, because OS/8 can only accept so many characters of input per second, `os8_send_cmd` inserts a small delay between each input